JuliusNovachrono/AWS-Cloud-Architecture/README.md

 # Impact
 This project demonstrates the ability to design and deploy production-style cloud systems, combining infrastructure, backend services, and frontend integration.
 It highlights strong fundamentals in distributed systems, API design, and secure cloud architecture, aligned with real-world engineering practices.

-##Key Achievements:
+## Key Achievements:

-• Deployed multi-tier architecture with secure networking
+* Deployed multi-tier architecture with secure networking
-• Implemented least-privilege IAM policies
+* Implemented least-privilege IAM policies
-• Configured automated monitoring and alerting
+* Configured automated monitoring and alerting